Scholz bid to rally Ukraine support in South America falls flat | Politics

 Scholz bid to rally Ukraine support in South America falls flat

-But the fallout of the war and harsh sanctions on Russia, such as soaring food and energy prices, have hit the region particularly hard, raising questions over the West's approach.
-Skepticism also abounds about interventionism and sanctions given its own past.
-On the final leg of his South American tour, Scholz on Monday became the first foreign leader to visit Lula since his inauguration.
-Europe is seeking to re-set ties with Brazil which were frosty under far-right former President Jair Bolsonaro.
+The fallout of the war and Western sanctions on Russia such as soaring food and energy prices, however, have hit the region particularly hard, raising questions over the West's approach.
+Skepticism also abounds about interventionism given its own past.
+On the first two legs of his trip this weekend, Scholz's Argentine and Chilean counterparts stressed they wanted to see a peaceful resolution of the conflict but dialed back expectations of further support for Ukraine.

-In a joint news conference in Brasilia, Scholz said he was delighted by Brazil's return to the world stage.
-But he grew stony-faced as his fellow leftist leader expounded his views on the Ukraine war.
-"I think Russia made the classic mistake of invading another country's territory, so Russia is wrong," Lula told reporters.

-"But I still think that when one won't, two won't fight.
-You have to want peace," he said, adding that he had heard very little from either side about finding a peaceful end to the war.
-Lula also said Brazil would not provide ammunition to Ukraine for German-made Gepard anti-aircraft guns, as reportedly requested by Germany.

 "Argentina and Latin America are not planning to send weapons to Ukraine or any other conflict zone," Argentine President Alberto Fernandez said during a joint news conference in Buenos Aires with Scholz on Saturday.
 Chilean President Gabriel Boric defended his condemnation of the invasion despite the fact "some media or opinion makers could believe it was a bad decision to get involved in the politics of other countries".